Brit Award for British Artist of the Year

 The Brit Award for British Artist of the Year is an award given by the British Phonographic Industry (BPI), an organisation which represents record companies and artists in the United Kingdom.
 The accolade is presented at the Brit Awards, an annual celebration of British and international music.
 The winners and nominees are determined by the Brit Awards voting academy with over one thousand members, which comprise record labels, publishers, managers, agents, media, and previous winners and nominees.

-The current holder of the award is Charli XCX, who won in 2025.
+The current holder of the award is Olivia Dean, who won in 2026.

 History

 The category was introduced in 2022 and combined the previous categories for British Female Solo Artist and British Male Solo Artist.
 The restructuring of these categories was a result of the Academy's wish to eliminate the distinctions between male and female artists and replace it with new gender-neutral category.
 This category is intended to honour solo artists, as groups are still nominated in the British Group category.

 Following an all-male shortlist in 2023, the list of nominees was expanded from five to ten beginning with the 2024 Brit Awards in an effort to increase diversity.